|This content applies solely to Appian RPA, which must be purchased separately from the Appian base platform.|

-Among the files of our new project, there is a basic file pom.xml with everything we need to start developing our robot.
+Among the files of our new project, there is a basic file pom.xml with everything we need to start developing our robotic task.

-This file contains the necessary information to include any of the Appian RPA modules available in the platform into the robot.
+This file contains the necessary information to include any of the Appian RPA modules available in the platform into the robotic task.

 The dependencies with these modules will appear commented and the versions will point to the latest available version of such modules.

 The different modules are in continuous improvement and enhancement process, hence the Appian RPA team may release new versions of them over time.
 The software will be backward compatible in the vast majority of times.
 Nevertheless, when necessary, the Appian RPA team will also provide the guidelines to adapt the source code, if such compatibility did not exist.

 If we observe in the project some errors related to Maven with a text like Project build error: Non-resolvable parent POM for…, it is likely to be solved by updating the Maven project.

 To perform this update, we must go to the project root in Eclipse and press ALT + F5, which will request an Update Maven Project.
 When the pop-up window shows up, we can also mark the option Force Update of Snapshots/Releases to be even more sure.